 If you are using WordPress, then you should also change your WordPress config file secret keys.
-This step is essential to make sure that you have encrypted and unpredictable passwords.
-Click on the link to learn more about dealing with a hacked WordPress website.
+This step is essential to ensure you have encrypted and unpredictable passwords.
+Click the link to learn more about dealing with a hacked WordPress website.

 After getting rid of the virus, update all your themes and the CMS.
 Run a well-rounded inspection to make sure that all the affected parts work smoothly.

-Once you have successfully cleaned your website from malware, it is important to analyze why it happened at all.
-To understand why the hackers could succeed, you should analyze and investigate the pain-points of your website.
-Once you find the vulnerable sides of your site, you will be able to avoid future attacks.
+Once you have successfully cleaned your website from malware, it is important to analyze why it happened in the first place.
+To understand why the hackers could succeed, you should analyze and investigate the pain points of your website.
+Once you find the vulnerable parts of your site, you will be able to avoid future attacks.
 This requires special skills and knowledge.
 So, if you are the website owner, you may face some trouble conducting the investigation.
 However, if you have access to the essential metadata, then you can use the following platforms to run the analysis: